Fallout 3 Remaster Leaked by a $51 Action Figure

 This is also the second time a McFarlane figure has front-run a major Bethesda-adjacent announcement.
 The Assassin's Creed Black Flag remaster, now confirmed, leaked through a premium figure listing before Ubisoft said anything official.
 The pattern is consistent enough that you'd be doing mental gymnastics to dismiss it.

-The broader context makes this feel inevitable anyway.
+Makes this feel inevitable anyway.
 Oblivion Remastered was a massive success last year.
 The Fallout TV show sent player numbers on Fallout 76 through the roof and reminded a whole generation why they loved Fallout 3 and New Vegas in the first place.
 Bethesda has a gap in its release calendar and two beloved games sitting there, unplayed by anyone who came to the series through the show.
 A Fallout 3 remaster is not a creative risk; it's a spreadsheet decision.
-The real question is whether New Vegas follows, and whether both projects are being handled in-house or farmed out the way Oblivion was.
+Whether New Vegas follows, and whether both projects are being handled in-house or farmed out the way Oblivion was.

 Bethesda hasn't commented.
 They won't, probably until they're ready to make it a moment.
 But a $51 T-45B figure with "Remastered" in the product description, pre-orderable right now with an August ship date, is doing the announcing for them.
 Three Dog would be proud.